 Condition Sleep and Your Bed

 What I mean by this is that you need to condition yourself so you associate the bed with sleep.
 This follows the laws of behavioral psychology, which states you can associate an action and an object together with repetition.
 If you only use your bed for sleep (and sex) then, later down the line, you will find that when you get into bed your body will instantly start to relax.
-Try it, it’s actually very cool!
+Try it, it’s very cool!

 The consistency also runs into what you do before bed and how you power down so you get the best sleep possible.
-There are a ton of ways you can prepare for a high-quality sleep, and they will be explored in the following paragraph.
+There are a ton of ways you can prepare for a night of high-quality sleep, and they will be explored in the following paragraph.

 Read our expert’s buying guide to know, How to choose a mattress for better sleep.